MonadWizard/django_HouseSellRealEstate_project/README.md

-* complete view all model's data on listings template
+* complete view all model's data on "pages" app's template (about + index)
-* complete dynamic pagination
-* complete filter for display items earlyer first & see all published only displayable